California sees new wildfires break out as powerful 100-plus mph winds buffet state

 In preparation for the winds and fire risk, the utility company Pacific Gas & Electric preemptively cut power to hundreds of thousands of Californians.
 On Monday at midday Eastern time, a total of about 391,000 customers were without power across the state, according to Poweroutage.us.

-During the past few years, the company’s infrastructure, including transmission lines, have been blamed for some of the state’s deadliest and most destructive blazes, including the 2018 Camp Fire, which nearly destroyed the town of Paradise, Calif. and killed dozens, as well as some of the wine country fires.
+During the past few years, the company’s infrastructure, including transmission lines, have been blamed for some of the state’s deadliest and most destructive blazes, including some of the wine country fires and the 2018 Camp Fire, which nearly destroyed the town of Paradise, Calif., and killed dozens.

-On Friday, Berkeley took an extraordinary step in recommending that residents who live in the fire-prone hills of the city consider evacuating ahead of Sunday’s predicted winds— even offering discounts on hotels in the better protected urban core.
+On Friday, Berkeley took an extraordinary step in recommending that residents who live in the fire-prone hills of the city consider evacuating ahead of Sunday’s predicted winds — and even noted hotels that are offering discounts in the better protected urban core.
 The Weather Service has expressed concern about upcoming conditions in the East Bay hills, referencing the 1923 fire in Berkeley and the 1991 Tunnel Fire in the Oakland Hills.

 Ties to jet stream buckle that brought an Arctic outbreak